platformsh/platformsh-docs/docs/src/increase-observability/metrics.md

 Grid environment metrics show resource usage for each app, service, and worker container.

 This reference project has configured a single application and two services: Redis and MariaDB.
-The plan size for this project is [X-Large](https://platform.sh/pricing/), which has guaranteed resources of 8.22 vCPU/12.2&nbsp;GB RAM.
+The plan size for this project is [X-Large](https://platform.sh/pricing/).
 The appropriate resources have been [allocated automatically](../configuration/app/app-reference.md#sizes) for each container based on the number and type of containers for this plan size.
 The graphs show the current average usage in relation to the allocated resources.

 #### App container

-The app container has been granted 0.75&nbsp;GB of memory and 5.00 CPU.
+Metrics graphs for the app container show CPU, RAM, and disk allocation and usage.
 The persistent disk has been configured in the [app configuration](../configuration/app/app-reference.md#top-level-properties) at 144.12&nbsp;GB, while the temporary disk is 3.99&nbsp;GB by default.